voxtrel/Job-Scheduler/README.md

 DEPENDENCIES

-This project relies on a C++ compiler that supports the C++11 standard or later.
+This project relies on a C compiler that supports C99.

 USAGE